 Some books I’ve typeset

-I was an Advanced member of the Society for Editors and Proofreaders from 2007 to 2017 (when I decided to focus all my attention on my software career).
+I was an Advanced member of the Society for Editors and Proofreaders from 2007 to 2017 (when I took a break from editorial work to focus on my software career).
 Advanced membership meant that in the view of the Society’s Admissions Panel I demonstrated a ‘high degree of competence and substantial experience’.
 (Since I left, the SfEP has received its Royal Charter and is now the Chartered Institute of Editing and Proofreading; its membership grade system has also changed.)

 Training for publishing